 This course presents a cohesive and comprehensive overview of the history of the world from 1300 to 2010.
 As students examine each era of history, they will analyze primary sources and carefully research events to gain a deeper understanding of the factors that have shaped world history.
-In this course, students will examine 14th-century trade networks of Africa and Eurasia, Renaissance and Enlightenment in Europe, political revolutions, industrialization, imperialism, global conflicts of the 20th century, decolonization, and globalization.
+In this course, students will examine fourteenth-century trade networks of Africa and Eurasia, Renaissance and Enlightenment in Europe, political revolutions, industrialization, imperialism, global conflicts of the twentieth century, decolonization, and globalization.

 - WH.1 Analyze ideas and events in world history from 1300 to 2010 and how they progressed, changed, or remained the same over time. - WH.2 Analyze connections between events and developments in world history within their global context from 1300 to 2010. - WH.3 Use geographic representations and demographic data to analyze environmental, cultural, economic and political characteristics and changes. - WH.4 Use a variety of primary and secondary sources to: - a.
 Analyze social studies content. - b.
 Evaluate claims, counterclaims, and evidence. - c.
 Compare and contrast multiple sources and accounts. - d.
 Explain how the availability of sources affects historical interpretations. - WH.5 Construct and express claims that are supported with relevant evidence from primary and/or secondary sources, social studies content knowledge, and clear reasoning and explanations to: - a.
 Demonstrate an understanding of social studies content. - b.
 Compare and contrast content and viewpoints. - c.
 Analyze causes and effects. - d.
-Evaluate counterclaims. - WH.6 Evaluate the influence of science, technology, innovations, and explain how these developments have altered societies in the world from 1300 to 2010. - WH.7 Analyze causes and effects of events and developments in world history from 1300 to 2010, including 14th-century trade networks of Africa and Eurasia, Renaissance and Enlightenment in Europe, political revolutions, industrialization, imperialism, global conflicts of the 20th century, decolonization, and globalization.
+Evaluate counterclaims. - WH.6 Evaluate the influence of science, technology, innovations, and explain how these developments have altered societies in the world from 1300 to 2010. - WH.7 Analyze causes and effects of events and developments in world history from 1300 to 2010, including fourteenth-century trade networks of Africa and Eurasia, Renaissance and Enlightenment in Europe, political revolutions, industrialization, imperialism, global conflicts of the twentieth century, decolonization, and globalization. - WH.8 Analyze the relationship between events and developments in Louisiana history and world history from 1300 to 2010. - WH.9 Analyze the origins and emergence of economic principles such as feudalism, mercantilism, capitalism, socialism, and communism and their effects on political institutions throughout the world from 1300 to 2010. - WH.10 Analyze the causes and effects of global and regional conflicts in the world from 1300 to 2010. - a.
+Analyze the causes, effects, and reactions to imperialism from 1450 to 1945 and the experiences of those who were colonized.